akfldk1028/gridtrader_backend/llm/instructions_v1.md

     "btc_avg_buy_price": "<average price in KRW at which the held Bitcoin was purchased>" }
 ```
-### Data 3: Current Chart Image
-- **Purpose**: Provides a visual representation of the most recent BTC price trends and technical indicators.
-- **Contents**:
-  - The image contains a candlestick chart for the KRW-BTC pair, illustrating price movements over a specified period.
-  - Includes key technical indicators:
-    - **Moving Averages**: 15-hour (red line) and 50-hour (green line).
-    - **Volume Bars**: Representing trading volume in the respective periods.
-    - **RSI_14 (Relative Strength Index)**
-         - Below 30: Oversold zone (buy signal)
-         - Above 70: Overbought zone (sell signal)
-  - **Bollinger Bands**: A set of three lines: the middle is a 20-day average price, and the two outer lines adjust based on price volatility.
-The outer bands widen with more volatility and narrow when less.
-They help identify when prices might be too high (touching the upper band) or too low (touching the lower band), suggesting potential market moves.

 ## Technical Indicator Glossary
 - **RSI_14**: The Relative Strength Index measures overbought or oversold conditions on a scale of 0 to 100.
 Measures overbought or oversold conditions.
 Values below 30 or above 70 indicate potential buy or sell signals respectively.